How the DACB began, and where it is going

 In 1999, two years after my arrival at OMSC, I embarked on the first of what would become annual DACB-related trips to Africa.
 Since then, I have visited universities, seminaries, and research centers in Kenya, Ethiopia, Uganda, Zambia, Ghana, Nigeria, South Africa, Namibia, Egypt, Malawi, Tanzania, and Mozambique.
-The goal of these trips was to enlist participating institutions–seminaries, universities, and research centers in twenty African countries–with designated liaison coordinators, in the task of creating biographical materials for the dictionary.
-For several years, biographers in Ethiopia competed to have their stories read publicly at the annual Frumentius Lectures in Ethiopian Church History.
+DACB participating institutions–seminaries, universities, and research centers in twenty African countries–with designated liaison coordinators, contributed to a steady flow of biographical materials for the dictionary.
+Biographers in Ethiopia competed to have their stories read publicly at the annual Frumentius Lectures in Ethiopian Church History.
 The top three researchers/writers were further honored with a gift of books.
 At a DACB training seminar held in the Democratic Republic of Congo in November 2005, seminar participants each produced one biography by the end of the week of classes.
 After a workshop in Uganda in October 2008, seminar participants organized themselves into regional writers’ support groups to carry the task on into the future.

 Awareness of the Dictionary of African Christian Biography continues to grow.
 We are learning that the dictionary is increasingly utilized by instructors who require their students to get into the habit of using the database for their African Church History assignments.
-As virtually the only central source of information on African Christian biography, the DACB Web site experiences a steady amount of traffic, upwards of 500 unique visitors per day.
+As virtually the only central source of information on African Christian biography, the DACB Web site continues to experience a steady amount of traffic as indicated by the table (below).

 Among the several ongoing challenges facing the dictionary, an obvious one is the unevenness of country, language, and denominational content.
 It is readily evident that while the numbers of stories in English are relatively plentiful, with French-language entries lagging far behind, the languages representing the other three lingua franca of Africa are not represented at all.
 This is due to neither oversight nor neglect, but to the linguistic limitations of the principals involved and to the fact that the dictionary reflects only those stories that have been submitted.
 DACB facilitators in New Haven do not research, write, or commission the stories.
 Participating institutions and their designated liaison coordinators are the key to dictionary entries.
-In 2006 we received funding that allowed us to translate a modest portion of the database into French and into Swahili and Portuguese.
+In 2006 we received funding that has allowed us to continue the translation of the database into French and to begin translation into Swahili and Portuguese.

 The stone scrapers and blades of our Paleolithic forbears, deemed to be functionally deficient in our age, were nevertheless the survival tools of their era.
 It is inevitable that any early tool should, by the standards of a later generation, be regarded as primitive and unsatisfactory.
 But lest this truism stifle the creative process, the reminder that it is often just such inadequacies which spark disgruntled users to develop better tools is reassuring.